solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ```
 fn get_program_rebatable_account_write_fees(
   account: Pubkey
-) -> u32;
+) -> Result<()>;
 ```

-The syscall will take writable account as import and return millilamports per CU.
+The syscall will take writable account as import and return microlamports per CU.
+It will return an error `InvalidAccountOwner` if the program calling the syscall is not the owner of the account.

 ### Syscall to Rebate